 My preferred way to travel to the islands is by ferry.
 I use a search engine called Ferryscanner to check all itineraries and book my ferry tickets.
-If you use the form below to book yours, I will get a small commission which helps me run this website tremendously, at no extra cost to you!
+If you use the link above to book yours, I will get a small commission which helps me run this website, at no extra cost to you!

 Is Athens walkable?

 I have walked thousands of kilometres in Athens, and it’s definitely walkable.
 There are many pedestrianized areas, like Ermou and Areopagitou streets that are great to walk.
 On the other hand, be prepared for some hills, many stairs, and many drivers that don’t respect zebra crossings, traffic lights and pavements.

 I think that Athens is an overall safe city.
 However, pickpockets may operate at crowded areas and inside the Athens metro.
 Make sure you have your valuables in a safe place, like a money belt or hidden pocket.
 Also, don’t leave your mobile phone on the table, as it’s an easy target.

 How much money should I take to Athens?

 This depends on your preferences and how long you are staying for.
 As a rule of thumb, you should budget at least 40 euro for accommodation for two people per night, and 30-40 euro for a seated meal.
 Most businesses take cards, but it doesn’t hurt to have some cash with you.

 Athens is in the centre of the Attica peninsula, which is surrounded by the coast.
 You can take the tram from central Athens and be on the coast in about 30 minutes.
 You can go further out, to the areas called Glyfada, Vouliagmeni or Voula.